Easy Amish Homemade Bread

 - Optional: 1/2 cup flax seed meal for nutritional value

-- Pour the warm water into your mixing bowl (I use my kitchen-aid mixer with the dough hook), add yeast, and sugar (or honey, for a healthier option).
+- Pour the warm water into your mixing bowl (I use my kitchen-aid mixer with the dough hook), and add the yeast.
 Stir it and leave it sit for about 5 minutes, or until it’s bubbly.1 1/2 cups warm water, 2 packages active dry yeast

 - Meanwhile, melt your butter, add the milk and honey, and bring them to a lukewarm temperature.
-Add milk mixture to yeast mixture and stir it.1/2 cup milk, 4 Tablespoons honey, 3 Tablespoons butter or oil
+Add warm milk mixture to the yeast mixture and stir it.1/2 cup milk, 4 Tablespoons honey, 3 Tablespoons butter or oil

-- Add 3 – 4 cups flour, and the salt.
-Mix on low, then increase to speed 2, and mix for about a minute.
-Continue adding flour, 1/2 cup at a time, mixing until dough starts to pull away from the sides of bowl.
+- Add 3 cups wheat flour and salt.
+Mix on low, then increase to speed 2 and mix for about a minute.
+Add the bread flour, 1/2 cup at a time, mixing until the dough starts to pull away from the sides of the bowl.
 Knead for another 2 minutes, or until dough is smooth and elastic.
 (If it’s still sticking to the sides, you need more flour.)2 teaspoons salt, 3 cups wheat flour, 1 3/4 - 2 1/4 cups white bread flour, Optional: 1/2 cup flax seed meal

 - Place dough in a greased bowl.
 Cover and let rise in a warm place for 1/2 to 1 hour.

 - Cover and let rise again for 1/2 hour or until it has risen just above the edge of the pan.
 Preheat oven to 350°.
-Once oven is hot, bake for 35 minutes or until golden.
+Once the oven is hot, bake for 30 - 35 minutes or until golden.

 - Spread butter over top and let it rest for a few minutes.
 Remove from pans and cool on wire racks.
-But of course this is where you will have to carefully slice a piece or two and enjoy it with some butter and honey, because it’s always best while warm.
-Although you will have to slice very carefully to keep from smashing your soft bread.
+But, of course, this is where you will have to carefully slice a piece or two and enjoy it with some butter and honey.
+Because it’s always best while warm.
+Slice it very carefully with a bread knife to keep from smashing your soft bread.